 I used a beef chuck roast (around 4-5lb) for this recipe, but you could just as easily use lamb shanks, beef shin or osso bucco, beef cheeks, or lamb shoulder.

-In fact, you can use a mixture of beef and lamb for this if you like.
-Anything with a decent amount of intramuscular fat would do well for this recipe.
-In fact, as I type, I can only imagine the amazing things that the rendered bone marrow from a few osso bucco would do to this recipe… my mouth is watering just thinking about it.
+As I type, I can only imagine the amazing things that the rendered bone marrow from a few osso bucco would do to this recipe… my mouth is watering just thinking about it.

 Preparing your protein

 I like to marinate my beef chuck overnight for this, but it’s not absolutely essential.
 You’ll still get an amazing dish without it.
 If you’ve got the time, do it.
 If not, don’t stress it.

 I marinate in a paste of crushed garlic, dried oregano, crushed tomatoes, salt, pepper, cumin, and tomato paste.
 Mix together and rub all over your chuck roast and leave overnight in the fridge.

 In the morning, rinse any excess and pat dry with a paper kitchen towel.

 Lightly oil your chuck as a binder (you can use American mustard too if you like, then liberally sprinkle with your favorite beef rub – I find Lanes Brisket rub is great – or use my birria beef rub as listed below.

 Simply mix 1 part cracked black pepper to 1 part kosher salt to half part garlic granules.
 For every 3 tbsp of each part, add 1 tsp of cumin, and 1 tsp dried thyme and mix thoroughly.

 Once you have applied the rub, set up your smoker to a temp of 275°F.